scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 government, a professional-level documentation project was initiated for a single-page overview and quick-start instructions for each application.
 Language internationalization was rendered more efficient, specifically to support local field work.
 Much later, a "percentage complete" graph for each human language group was added, making translation into a sort of competitive game.
 This translation has proven very successful.
 The project has moreover facilitated collaboration across developer communities.
 For example, we have seen productive application of software developed by the U.S. military to environmental applications.

 Steps to Contribute
 ^^^^^^^^^^^^^^^^^^^

 All build scripts are organized in the open, in source control [6g]_.
 A new contributors FAQ is maintained via wiki [7g]_ for software projects, and for translation [8g]_.
-At it’s foundation, the OSGeo-Live project is quite similar to the “old way” of doing system administration (i.e., before we had the current plethora of DevOps tools available), but it very much adopts a DevOps *philosophy*.
+At it’s foundation, the OSGeo-Live project uses common skills for system administration as opposed to more recent DevOps available, but it very much adopts a DevOps *philosophy*.
 Contributors pay particular attention to documenting each and every step, and standard approaches are encouraged across the project.
 Gamification also played a role in spurring useful documentation contributions.
 The low barrier to entry (allowing contributing projects to use skills they likely already have), combined with guidelines to ensure interoperability have led to OSGeo-Live becoming a standard way to evaluate and install software in the geospatial community.

 BCE: The Berkeley Common Environment
 ------------------------------------

-The most general, aspirational goal for the Berkeley Common Environment (BCE) is to make it easy to do the "right" thing (or hard to do "wrong" things), where “right” means you’ve managed to use someone else’s code in the manner that was intended.
-This environment should be stable, reliable, and reduce complexity more than it increases it.
-We are also interested in exploring how BCE might scaffold improved software use and creation beyond "the course" or “the collaboration.”
+The most general, aspirational goal for the Berkeley Common Environment (BCE) is to make it *easy* to do the "right" thing (or hard to do "wrong" things), where “right” means you’ve managed to use someone else’s code in the manner that was intended.
+In particular, it allows for targeted instructions that can assume all features of BCE are present.
+BCE also aims to be stable, reliable, and reduce complexity more than it increases it.

-More prosaically, to be useful in the cases described above, a common environment provides simple things like a GUI text editor, and a command-line editor for when a GUI is not available.
-If it is not straightforward to configure from inside the interface (as is the case with the *nano* terminal-based editor), the application should be pre-configured with sensible defaults (e.g., spaces for tab-stops should be set up properly).
-This environment should be configured to make minimal demands on underlying resources.
-In BCE, for example, we’ve set the background to a solid color to minimize network utilization for remote desktop sessions.
+More prosaically, to be useful in the cases described above, BCE provides simple things like a standard GUI text editor, and a command-line editor for when a GUI is not available.
+BCE pre-configures applications with sensible defaults (e.g., spaces for tab-stops are set up for ``nano``).
+BCE also enables idiosyncratic features on different VM platforms, for example, enabling simple access to shared folders in VirtualBox and ensuring NFS functions properly on Amazon EC2.
+The environment is also configured to make minimal demands on underlying resources.
+For example, the BCE desktop is a solid color to minimize network utilization for remote desktop sessions, and efficient numerics libraries are configured.

-There are also idiosyncratic features of individual tools one uses to enable this environment.
+BCE provides ready-made images for end-users, and the "recipe" for setting up the image using Packer is maintained on GitHub.
+Lists of Python packages are maintained in a separate requirements file, and all setup is done via a master Bash script.

-The goal for the BCE is to provide both the ready-made environments, and also the "recipe" or scripts for setting up these environments.
-It is currently common for individuals to *only* distribute a script, which requires all potential users to install and configure the relevant stack of DevOps tools.
-There are, however, many free services for distributing these potentially large binary files.
+It is currently common for individuals to *only* distribute scripts, which requires all potential users to install and configure the relevant stack of DevOps tools.
+There are, however, free services for distributing images for particular tools (e.g., the Docker index), and services like Amazon can host AMIs for pennies a month.
 We strongly recommend distributing a binary along with the recipe for any environment that includes novices in its audience.
-It should also be easy for a
-competent linux user to create recipes for custom tools that might not be broadly useful (and thus, not already in BCE).

-The current target is class work and research in the sciences at Berkeley, broadly defined to include social science, life science, physical science, and engineering.
-Using these tools, users can start up a virtual machine (VM) with a standardized Linux operating environment containing a set of standard software for scientific computing.
-The user can start the VM on their laptop, on a university server, or in the cloud.
-Furthermore, advanced users and project contributors will be able to easily modify the instructions for producing or modifying the virtual machine in a reproducible way for communication with and distribution to others.

-BCE targets the following core use cases (elaborated above):

-* Creating a common computing environment for a course or workshop,
-* creating a common compute environment to be shared by a group of researchers or students, and
-* disseminating the compute environment so outsiders can reproduce the results of a group.

-In short, the BCE provides a standard location that eliminates the complexity of describing how to run a large variety of projects across a wide variety of platforms.
-We can now target our instruction to a single platform.
-The environment is easy to deploy, and guaranteed to provide identical results across any base platform – if this is not the case, it’s a bug!
-This environment is already available on VirtualBox and Amazon EC2, and is straightforward to provision for other environments.
-You can see what the BCE looks like (in a relatively small window) in Figure :ref:`BCE-screenshot`.

 .. figure:: BCE-screenshot.png

-   The Berkeley Common Environment running in VirtualBox on OS X. The interface is minimal, and opportunities for confusion are minimized.
+   The Berkeley Common Environment running in VirtualBox on OS X. The interface (and opportunities for confusion) are minimized.
 For example, all users have the same text editor available, and in particular, it’s easy to configure common gotchas like spaces for tabs. :label:`BCE-screenshot`

-Python packages are installed from a basic pip requirements file.

-Debian packages are similarly installed from a list.
-Other packages are installed via bash, e.g., downloading and installing RStudio.

 Using the BCE
 ^^^^^^^^^^^^^

-Throughout the various iterations, students have found working on a BCE VM to be horribly misguided to being incredibly useful and efficient.
+You can see what BCE currently looks like (in a relatively small window) in Figure :ref:`BCE-screenshot`.
+Throughout various iterations, students have found working on a BCE VM to be confusing and counterproductive to being incredibly useful and efficient.
 It seems critical both to provide a rationale for the use of VMs (i.e., explaining how a standard, “pixel-identical” environment speeds instruction), and also a smooth initial experience.
-Thus, our goal is to make BCE easy for students, researchers, and instructors.
+Thus, we’ve worked to make BCE easy for students, researchers, and instructors.
 Simple instructions are provided on our site for things like opening a terminal (including a description of what the terminal icon looks like).
 However, for an experienced programmer, the environment should be obvious to navigate.

 In our experience, some students will not be able to run the VM while others have difficulty getting regular access to a stable network connection (though fortunately, almost never both!).
 So, consistency across server and local versions of the environment is critical to effectively support students with either of these difficulties.

 **If you’re using VirtualBox**, we require a 64-bit CPU with support for 64-bit virtualization (note that some 32-bit *operating systems* will support this on some hardware).
-A reasonable minimum of RAM is 4GB, to allow for the host OS to operate comfortably, with 1GB of RAM plus overhead used by the VM.
-The full instructions for setting up a BCE VM on Virtualbox are available on our project website [BCEVB]_.
-In brief, one downloads and installs VirtualBox.
-The BCE VM is available in the form of a pre-built OVA file that can be imported via the GUI menu in VirtualBox.
-After starting the VM – a process that can be done entirely with the mouse – a user will have a machine that has all the software installed as part of BCE, including IPython and useful Python packages and R, RStudio and useful R packages.
+A reasonable minimum of RAM is 4GB.
+The full instructions for importing BCE from an OVA image into Virtualbox are available on our project website [BCEVB]_.
+After starting the VM – a process that can be done entirely with the mouse – a user will have all the software installed as part of BCE, including IPython, RStudio, and useful packages.

-The VM can be halted just like you would halt linux running directly on your machine, or by closing the window as you would a native application on the host OS.
-You can restart the VM at any time by opening VirtualBox and clicking on the tab for the VM and clicking "Start" as you did above.
-Detailed instructions are provided for Sharing folders and copying files between your computer and the VM, and the various necessary configuration steps to make this work have already been performed.

 **If you’re using BCE on EC2**, even a micro instance is sufficient for basic tasks.
 Again, complete instructions are provided on the BCE website [BCEAMI]_.
 In brief, you can find our image (AMI) in the public list.
 You can readily launch in instance, and get instructions on connecting via the EC2 console.